inhyukishayden/dendrite_growth/README.md

   Compile (gfortran): gfortran -O3 -fopenmp -march=native -ffast-math mc.f90 -o mc.x
   Compile (ifx): ifx -O3 -qopenmp -xHost mc.f90 -o mc.x

 You need cond.dat for setting simulation parameteres.
-Other parameters are determined based on the semi-empirical values (see Aryanfar et. al.), so not recommended to modify unless you simulate deposition systems other than Lithium ion deposition.
+Other parameters are determined based on the semi-empirical values (see the published work by I. Jang or Aryanfar et. al. above), so not recommended to modify unless you simulate deposition systems other than Lithium ion deposition.